gabrielesaus/F-1-data-analysis/README.md

 ### Key Insights
 - **Race Winners & Team Performance:** Analyzing the most successful drivers and teams.
-- **Track Insights:** Identifying circuits with the most races and fastest lap times.
+- **Track Insights:** You can explore the data by selecting the circuit that interests you the most.
-- **Season Trends:** Understanding how race dynamics have evolved over the years.
+- **Season Trends:** Understanding how drivers' and teams' results have changed over the years.
+- **Reasons for not finishing:** Finding out the top reasons for not finishing races.
-- **Driver & Constructor Standings:** Interactive comparison of performance.
+- **Drivers Standings:** Interactive data preview for a choosen driver.

 ### Data Used:
 - Results